-How fast?
-It depends.
-You can use the wavefunction to model the spin of a free electron in a 'mass without mass' model, in which case the velocity of the pointlike charge will equal the speed of light.
-We fully developed the model elsewhere, but the basics of it are probably worth a quick recap.
+The answer to that varies - depending on what we are modeling.
+You can use the wavefunction to model the spin of a free electron in a 'mass without mass' model6, for example.
+In that case, the velocity of the pointlike charge will equal the speed of light.
+We fully developed the model elsewhere7, but the basics of it are probably worth a quick recap.
 We may think of the magnetic moment of a charge being generated by a ring current.
 Hence, we really think of the electron as a perpetual ring current: a pointlike charge that is going round and round.
-This motion may or may not be chaotic but it must be regular (otherwise we would not be able to model it as an oscillation).
-The tangential velocity is given by $c = a \cdot \omega$ , and we must assume some centripetal force keeps the pointlike charge in its orbit - as illustrated below.
+This motion may or may not be chaotic but it must be regular in its (possible) chaoticity.
+It has structure, in other words: otherwise we would not be able to model it as an oscillation.
+The model is illustrated below (Figure 1): the tangential velocity is given by $c = a \cdot \omega$, and we must assume some centripetal force keeps the pointlike charge in its orbit - as illustrated below.

-Figure 1: The ring current model of an electron
+Figure 1: The ring current or Zitterbewegung model of an electron (mass without mass)